-They are called trifocals because they are an improvement on previous generation multifocals.
-These previous generation multifocals tended to have an area missing at the intermediate range for computer work, so the vision was pretty good for reading, then dipped for computer work, and came back up again for the distance, whereas trifocals manage to give a good range of vision from reading, computer work, looking at the dashboard on the car and all the way to far distance.
+They are called trifocals because they are an improvement on previous-generation multifocals.
+These previous-generation multifocal (called bifocals) tended to have an area missing at the intermediate range for computer work, so the vision was pretty good for reading, then dipped for computer work, and came back up again for the distance, whereas trifocals manage to give a good range of vision from reading, computer work, looking at the dashboard on the car and all the way to far distance.

 Obviously, things have to be right for this lens to be used.
 Anatomically the eye needs to be suitable, which means the surface of the eye needs to be healthy.
 If you are found to have dry eye, your doctor may prescribe treatment for this condition prior to proceeding with lens surgery.
 The lens needs to be placed in a very secure way without tilting, so if there are conditions which would lead to tilting, then this is not a good option.

 Similarly, the back of the eye, particularly the macula, needs to be healthy.
 To get the best from a trifocal lens you need the eye to be able to have the potential to see very well.
 If none of these anatomical conditions can be fulfilled, then you are better off without a trifocal lens and opt for the alternative aspheric monofocal lens.

 The thing to remember about a trifocal lens is that it does give a very good range of vision, the best chance of true spectacle independence and it keeps both eyes the same, which is always an advantage.

 The disadvantage is, and there are pros and cons with all lenses, they do give rings or flare around lights at night.
 This is not evident during daylight or bright light but only at night or at dusk.
 If the patient was a professional truck driver I would not use a trifocal intraocular lens, because if they were driving at night these rings around lights would become too annoying.
 It could still be placed but would generally not be considered a good option for that patient’s lifestyle.